JasperHG90/workbench-package-template/README.md

 ## Usage

-Please see the [documentation](https://py-pkgs-cookiecutter.readthedocs.io/en/latest/) for more detail on using `py-pkgs-cookiecutter`.
+Please see the [documentation](https://jasperhg90.github.io/workbench-package-template/) for more detail on using `workbench-package-template`.
 We provide the fundamental steps below:

 1. Install [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/):